Lawyers allied with Trump penalized over Michigan lawsuit

 Parker ordered 12 hours of legal education, including six hours in election law, for each attorney.
 Her decision will also be sent to the states where the lawyers are licensed for possible disciplinary action there.

-It was one of the few efforts to wrench fines or other penalties from dubious post-election lawsuits across the U.S.
+It was one of the few efforts to wrench fines or other penalties from dubious post-election lawsuits across the U.S. There was no immediate response to messages seeking comment from attorneys for Wood and Powell.

+“I appreciate the unmistakable message she sends with this ruling — those who vow to uphold the Constitution must answer for abandoning that oath,” said Michigan Attorney General Dana Nessel, a Democrat.

 There is no evidence of widespread fraud in the 2020 election.
 Indeed, election officials from both political parties have stated publicly that the election went well, and international observers confirmed there were no serious irregularities.